 Before a person can acquire control of a U.S. insurance company, prior written approval must be obtained from the insurance commissioner of the state in which the insurer is domiciled.
-Prior to granting approval of an application to acquire control of a domestic insurer, the state insurance commissioner will consider such factors as the financial strength of the applicant; the integrity and management of the applicant's Board of Directors and executive officers; the acquirer's plans for the insurer's Board of Directors and executive officers; the acquirer's plans for the future operations of the domestic insurer; and any anti-competitive results that may arise from the consummation of the acquisition of control.
+Prior to granting approval of an application to acquire control of a domestic insurer, the state insurance commissioner will consider such factors as the financial strength of the applicant; the integrity and management of the applicant's Board of Directors and executive officers; the acquirer's plans for the insurer's Board of Directors and executive officers; the acquirer's plans for the insurer's Board of Directors and executive officers; the acquirer's plans for the consummation of the acquisition of control.
 Generally, state statutes provide that control over a domestic insurer is presumed to exist if any person, directly or indirectly, owns, controls, holds with the power to vote, or holds proxies representing 10% or more of the voting securities of the domestic insurer.
 Because a person acquiring 10% or more of our common shares would indirectly control the same percentage of the stock of our insurers, the insurance change of control laws would likely apply to such a transaction.